bjornbytes/lovr-docs/guides/Compiling.md

 Note where the SDK is installed.
 Some paths in the SDK will need to be specified.

-Finally, compiling a LÖVR APK requires a copy of the `glslValidator` tool installed on the system.
+Finally, compiling a LÖVR APK requires a copy of the `glslangValidator` tool installed on the system.
 Most package managers will offer this as part of a "glslang" or "glslang-tools" package.

 CMake or tup can be used to build an APK that can be installed on an Android device.